 SOC 284 GENERAL STATISTICS (3)

 Cross-listed as BUS 284/PSY 284.
 Satisfies Critical Analysis Competency.

 SOC 310 ENVIRONMENTAL SOCIOLOGY (3)

 A survey of environmental sociology including theories of humanenvironment interaction, a history of various environmental movements and other developments with significant ecological implications, cross cultural comparisons of human-environment relations, and questions of justice with relation to who decides about resource use and who suffers the effects of environmental degradation.
 This course is taught by a Goshen faculty member.

+SOC 314 RELIGION IN CULTURE AND SOCIETY (3)

+An analysis of the social, cultural and political contexts that profoundly affect religious institutions and expressions, and upon which religion has an influence.
+Course includes such topics as meaning and belonging, modern individualism, dynamics of religious collectives and the impact of religion on social change.
+This course is taught by a Goshen faculty member.

 SOC 330 SOCIAL JUSTICE AND SOCIAL CHANGE (3)

 This course begins with a history of social justice and social change as concepts in the field of sociology and then sees how this foundation influenced contemporary social justice practitioners and theorists.
 Particular attention is given to social movements, the role of organizing and civil society.
 Theory is integrated into practical social justice methodologies and community-based learning.
 Particular attention is paid to issues of power and powerlessness in domestic and/or international contexts.
 Prerequisite: SOC 152.
 This course may be taken as part of the Peace and Conflict Studies minor.

 SOC 340 SPECIAL TOPICS IN SOCIOLOGY (3)

 This course will focus upon significant themes or topics in Sociology that will supplement our regularly offered courses.
 Possible topics could include Environmental Sociology, Sociology of Religion, Sociology of War and Violence, and Sociology of the Family.
 Courses will be offered based upon student needs and demand.
 May be taken more than once with different topics.
 Prerequisite: SOC 152.

 SOC 350 URBAN SOCIOLOGY (3)

-In this course students explore their connection to an increasingly urban

-world by examining patterns of urban settlement, theories of urbanism and the "community question," and the problems and possibilities of urban life through the perspectives of urban planning.
+In this course students explore their connection to an increasingly urban world by examining patterns of urban settlement, theories of urbanism and the "community question," and the problems and possibilities of urban life through the perspectives of urban planning.
 The course includes a focus on the roles of race, class, gender and nativity as factors influencing social interaction and use of space in urban environments.
 This course is taught by an EMU faculty member.

 SOC 360 BASICS OF SOCIAL RESEARCH (3)

 Cross-listed as PSY 360/SWK 360.